The best Nintendo Switch games to play right now

 The aim of the game with Thumper is to "guide a beetle-like creature along a single or dual-track through a series of unnerving worlds".
 Playing kind of like Guitar Hero, Thumper is a rhythm-based game that requires players to hit a note in time with the background music that plays as the game progresses.

 Described as one of the best rhythm games out there, the trippy visuals make it a unique game and one that is fun to play as and when; without the need to sink hours into it like other games on this list.
 While originally released on the Switch, you can also now get Thumper on other consoles such as the Xbox One.

 Whilst the first Bayonetta was released on multiple platforms, Nintendo kept the second in-house, and while Bayonetta 2 did not do brilliantly on the struggling Wii U, it has been given a new lease of life thanks to its release on the Switch.

 The frantic, fast-paced and at times insane shooter has lost none of its appeal in between outings, with the second being even more nuts than the first was – and we would not have it any other way.
 It has been correctly described as "spectacular work of the highest order of camp", and that sums Bayonetta 2 up perfectly.
 And the even better news?
-Since arriving on the Switch, it has done well enough for Bayonetta 3 to be confirmed.
-We cannot wait!
+Since arriving on the Switch, it has done well enough for a sequel, with Bayonetta 3 now available!